AdrianMadajewski/prog-rownolegle-CUDA/README.md

-# Collage Parallel Computing Assigment using NVIDIA CUDA Technology
+# Collage Parallel Computing Assigment using NVIDIA CUDA

 Graphic card programing with CUDA.
 Distinct and in-depth comparison of matrix computations with or without shared-memory usage.
 Applications of Zero-Copy technique.
 CPU performance results with OpenMP API.